 Your healthcare provider will talk to you about how to prepare for the procedure.
-He may tell you not to eat or drink anything after midnight on the day of your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
-Your bowel may need to be emptied and cleaned out before the procedure.
-A healthcare provider will show you how to give yourself an enema.
+He or she may tell you not to eat or drink anything after midnight on the day of your procedure.
+He or she will tell you what medicines to take or not take on the day of your procedure.

 What will happen during the procedure?

 A speculum will be inserted into your vagina to hold it open.
 You may have a small incision in your abdomen instead.
-Stitches or tape will be used to close your cervix tightly.
+Stitches will be used to close your cervix tightly.
 If you have an abdominal incision, it will be closed with stitches.
-A sanitary pad will be placed.

 What are the risks of the procedure?